strangerstudios/paid-memberships-pro/readme.txt

 9. Advanced settings for updating non-member messages, optionally show excerpts or filter content, use reCAPTCHA, and a Terms of Service checkbox.

 == Changelog ==
+= 2.12.6 - 2023-12-18 =
+* SECURITY: Fixed a security issue where unauthorized users could abuse the REST API endpoints to add new levels or edit existing levels.
+(Thanks, Craig Smith at WordFence) #2742 (@ideadude)
+* BUG FIX: Now hiding level confirmation messages from the output returned by the checkout_levels API route. #2742 (@ideadude)

 = 2.12.5 - 2023-12-12 =
 * ENHANCEMENT: Now allowing links to be included in user field group descriptions. #2681 (@dparker1005)
 * ENHANCEMENT: Now sorting the Levels column on the Discount Codes list table by the sorted level order. #2628 (@kimcoleman)